CITlabRostock/CITlabErrorRate/README.md

 ## Running:

 ### End-2-End Character Error Rate (CER)
-This tool makes it possible to measure the CER of an End2End system.
+This tool makes it possible to measure the CER or WER of an End2End system.
 In general it calculate the number of manipulations (insertion, deletion, substitution) that have to be done to come from the hypothesis/recognition to the ground truth/reference.
-The CER is equal to ``#manipulation/#GT``, whereals ``#GT`` is the number of ground truth characters.
+The CER/WER is equal to ``#manipulation/#GT``, whereals ``#GT`` is the number of ground truth characters/words.

 The tool has several options to be configured.
 A first overview over all parameters can be gathered by
 ```
-java -jar target/CITlabErrorRate.jar \
+java -jar target/CITlabErrorRate-jar-with-dependencies.jar \
 <list_pageXml_groundtruth> \
 <list_pageXml_hypothesis> \
 [-d] [-D] [-g] [-h] [-l] [-N] [-n] [-r] [-s] [-t <arg>] [-u]